adon-cloudcannon/landing-page-test/src/collections/posts/2021-12-14-component-editing-with-editor-panels.md

       non-technical users.
-Every client is different, after all, and the more flexibility we can build into our tools, the more options you’ll have to create a customized editing interface, and the more control you’ll have over how your sites can be edited.&nbsp;
+Every client is different, after all, and the more flexibility we can build into our tools, the more options you’ll have to create a customized editing interface, and the more control you’ll have over how your sites can be edited.

       If you choose to include our open-source tool